meubleancien/meubleancien.github.io/README.md

 #
 Find here some topics I am interested in, as I think they can have a real impact on many problems we face nowadays (or because they are just fun to investigate).
-This also serves as a references & ideas reminder for me.
+This also serves as a references and ideas reminder for me.

 ## New Content: How To Judge Facts Instead Of Values During Social Interaction Time ? (!!personal experience!!) (!!First draft!!)